-2020 did not lack for headlines, but one topic was an unnamed undercurrent beneath it all: data privacy.
+The last few years did not lack for headlines, but one topic was an unnamed undercurrent beneath it all: data privacy.
 Surprising?
-Consider these major events over the past year:
+Consider these major events over the past couple of years:

 - Anti-vaxxers are worried that vaccine requirements will inspire new, digital passports that countries use to control their borders.

 - Anti-terrorism task forces in Europe and the US have identified personal data as fodder for political extremism on social media channels.

 - #DeleteFacebook trended among US nonprofits in response to concerns about rising white supremacy.

 - Andrew Yang included “data dividends” in his presidential campaign platform while competing in the Democratic primary (Yang withdrew his candidacy on February 11, 2020; Biden secured the nomination on June 9, 2020.
 I agree it feels much longer ago.)

 - CCPA legislation became enforceable, which empowers California residents to take back ownership of their personal data from tech companies.